TechEdDan2/bc25-1_WTForms_Adoption/README.md

 ### Continued development
 - This is a basic application and doesn't include features like user authentication, password management
 - The code needs to be refactored to reduce duplication.
-I would like to learn about Jinja2’s “include” directive, and figure out how I can factor out that common code.
 - In the next update I hope to add more features and functionalities

 ## Author